MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-troubleshoot.md

 >[!Note]
 >For Office builds 16.0.13530.20424 or later, but earlier than 16.0.14326.xxxxx, a system admin needs to update a registry key as described in [Adding a registry key](#adding-a-registry-key) below.

 If your device does meet the minimum system requirements, the problem may be because the presentation is protected by Windows Information Protection.
-The Power BI storytelling add-in is not supported for such presentations.
+The WebView2 is not supported for such presentations.

 The following sections show you how to check your device's Office build and Windows edition, and, if necessary, [how to tell whether your presentation is protected by Windows Information Protection](#how-do-i-know-if-my-presentation-is-protected-by-windows-information-protection).